-- Clarifies that a parent signature counts once for each eligible child of the parent, and that if the other parent objects to the signature in writing, the parent signature is counted half as much. - Declares that a parent's signature constitutes a certification of present intent that their eligible student(s) will attend the school if the parent selected turnaround option is implemented. - Provides that if more than one petition has sufficient signatures, the petition with the most will be treated as the parent selected option. - Provides that State Board of Education Rules must provide: - Sample petition forms, clear instructions and accessibility to the forms upon notification from the School Board, - o 30 days for signature gathering, - o 30 days for signature verification, - 30 days between petition deadline and the School Board meeting to consider turnaround options, - Alternate validation of a signature by photo ID, a notarized signature verifying the identity of the signer, or the personal knowledge of a school employee, - Signatures dated prior to the notification by the School Board may not be invalidated.
+- Clarifies that a parent signature counts once for each eligible child of the parent, and that if the other parent objects to the signature in writing, the parent signature is counted as one-half vote. - Declares that a parent's signature constitutes a certification of present intent that their eligible student(s) will attend the school if the parent selected turnaround option is implemented. - Provides that if more than one petition has sufficient signatures, the petition with the most signatures will be treated as the parent-selected option. - Provides that state board rules must provide: - Sample petition forms, clear instructions and accessibility to the forms upon notification from the School Board; - A minimum of 30 days for signature gathering; - o A maximum of 30 days for signature verification; - A minimum of 30 days between petition deadline and the School Board meeting to consider turnaround options; and - Alternate validation of a signature by photo ID, a notarized signature verifying the identity of the signer, or the personal knowledge of a school employee.
+Signatures dated prior to the notification by the School Board may not be invalidated.